-Women in Governance’s Parity Certification is a tool that enables organizations to evaluate where they stand regarding gender parity and allows them to measure their progress towards their goals and targets.
+Women in Governance’s Parity Certification is a tool that enables organizations to evaluate where they stand regarding gender parity while accounting for the multiple impacts of diversity in women’s career advancement (intersectionality).
+It also allows them to measure their progress towards their goals and targets year over year.
 Reassessment helps organizations maintain their certification level and/or progress to higher levels of Parity Certification.

 How much time is necessary to fill in the questionnaire?

 The time required to complete the questionnaire depends on each organization.
 It is faster when access to information is centralized and the required documents can be easily accessed.
-It generally takes between eight and 15 hours to complete.
-However, recertifying organizations need only update their responses, which substantially reduces the time required to complete the questionnaire.
+It generally takes between 10 and 15 hours to complete.
+However, recertifying organizations only need to update their responses with new events and participation data regarding programming as well as any program and/or policy updates.
+This substantially reduces the time required to complete the questionnaire.

 How do we evaluate what is required to achieve the different levels of certification?